 Origins of Marshall Field and Company

 From what Potter Palmer observed in Paris, he knew that for Chicago to boast of a world-class downtown, an elite retail establishment was needed to attract women in great numbers to the area.
 Such a new store would have to be located away from the current retail area on Lake Street, not regarded as a proper area for a woman of means.
 Knowing that women shoppers would linger on well-lit and clean streets, Palmer chose a location at State and Washington Streets for the new, marble-faced Palmer's Emporium.
 This choice anchored State Street as the new downtown shopping area.
-Despite the dirty conditions at the old location on Lake Street, Palmer's dry goods store, P. Palmer & Company, was known for the largest variety of merchandise in the city, with many items imported from Europe.
+Despite the dirty conditions at the old location on Lake Street, Palmer's dry goods store, P. Palmer & Company, was known for the city's most extensive variety of merchandise, with many items imported from Europe.
 Service was critical because traditionally, a woman would not be acknowledged in public places and receive service unless she was with a man.
 However, at Palmer's store, women could enter on their own and expect good service whether they bought anything or simply browsed.

-In Chicago's climate of fast-paced growth and commercial development, Palmer's Emporium successively changed management and ownership.
+In Chicago's fast-paced growth and commercial development climate, Palmer's Emporium successively changed management and ownership.
 Palmer's Emporium was soon taken over by Marshall Field and Levi Leiter, only to be consumed in the Great Chicago Fire in 1871.
 While recovering from the fire, Field and Leiter conducted business from several temporary locations.
 They re-opened the store in a leased building at the Washington and State Street location in 1873.
 After an expansion, this store was also destroyed by fire.
-In 1879, the store was rebuilt, and this time, Field and Leiter bought the building that became the first section of the present store.
+In 1879, the store was rebuilt, and Field and Leiter bought the building that became the first section of the present store.
 In 1881, Leiter retired from the partnership, and the store was renamed Marshall Field and Company.
 In 1887, Field expanded his business into wholesale in a notable building designed by Henry Hobson Richardson.

 |Marshall Field had purchased all the lots on the block, bordered by Adams, Fifth (now Wells), Quincy, and Franklin, near the Chicago Board of Trade Building location by May 1881.
 Marshall Field's Wholesale Store opened on June 20, 1887.|

-In 1892, the wealth Field had gained from his wholesale venture enabled him to expand his retail business into a new building by Daniel H. Burnham, at the corner of Wabash and Washington Streets.
+In 1892, the wealth Field had gained from his wholesale venture enabled him to expand his retail business into a new building by Daniel H. Burnham at the corner of Wabash and Washington Streets.
 Meanwhile, the store from 1879 was expanded as a nine-story annex to accommodate the crowds from the World's Columbian Exhibition, which opened the following year.
 In 1901, Field's expanded into a new 12-story building, and a third one was added in 1906.

 Merchandising as Aesthetic Education

-in the "Drama of Shopping"
+in the "Drama of Shopping."

-Upon entering the store, shoppers were greeted, and they left their coats and purses in the coat check room.
+Upon entering the store, shoppers were greeted and left their coats and purses in the coat check room.
 A guide was assigned to the shopper to help her navigate what must have felt like an enormous space.
-No money was exchanged during the shopping excursion; the guide recorded purchases on a transfer card, and the balance was paid when shopping was done.
+No money was exchanged during the shopping excursion; the guide recorded purchases on a transfer card, and the balance was paid when the shopping was done.
 Once a shopper had found the items on her list, and delivery of purchases was arranged for, she could spend leisure time as if to "give herself up unrestrainedly to the joys of the great store itself," no matter how much or how little she had purchased.

 Richardson's article portrays Field's as a store that welcomed women from all classes, as they wanted it to appear to shoppers.
 Still, the history of department stores has also shown that sales floors were subdivided into departments that catered to particular clientele with social differentiation in mind.
 Guides and other sales staff would usher shoppers around the store to find what they wanted, but like good real estate agents, they kept shoppers within their own income zones.
 Just as in theaters, where more expensive seats went for higher prices and kept those with less spending power away from the wealthy audience members, customers were matched with the merchandise they could buy at Field's.
 However, they could negotiate invisible social fences and observe more luxurious displays and goods in their gaze across the aisle.

 Another merchandising strategy was when merchants displayed items as they might appear in a room at home.
 By arranging furniture, carpet, and decorative artifacts this way, merchants departed from the convention of sorting furniture into rows by type.
 In this manner, a woman's shopping trip shows how she negotiated her personal taste.
 A woman travels to Field's with her mother, who complains that her parlor furniture is overly formal.
-At Field's, they find the new craftsman-style furniture set up in a new configuration called a 'living room.'
+At Field's, they find the new craftsman-style furniture was set up in a new configuration called a 'living room.'
 The women likely saw the setting advertised as a 'living room,' a term that gradually replaced "parlor" by 1910.
-The mother was having doubts about craftsman furniture, judging by a catalog illustration, but changed her mind when she saw the room display and bought the furniture.
+The mother had doubts about craftsman furniture, judging by a catalog illustration, but changed her mind when she saw the room display and bought the furniture.
 The merchandising strategy worked: the shopper knew what she wanted when she saw it and was convinced it would be self-improvement, just as the owner of a new gas stove saw the wisdom of using the new gas stove technology.

 Some locations of the store were designed to introduce shoppers to new experiences.
 It gives opportunities for women with fewer means to experience artistic and cultural education.
 Customers could read the most popular books and magazines in the fully-stocked library at Field's.
 An attendant would bring reading materials while they waited in comfortable, easy chairs.
 A library made the store familiar, educational, and fun for well-heeled shoppers.
 For the working or middle-class shopper, these activities might have introduced them to reading materials or even an upholstered chair they had not used before or could not afford.
 The store's writing rooms and lounges had luxurious mahogany desks where a patron could sit and write notes to friends on fine stationery and mail them.

 Chicken Pot Pie with a customer to keep them in the store, shopping.
 Her now-famous pie launched Marshall Field's Food Service on April 15, 1890.
-Fifteen tables were set up on the third floor, named the South Tearoom, and became Chicago's first full-service dining establishment within a department store.
+Fifteen tables were set up on the third floor, named the South Tearoom, and it became Chicago's first full-service dining establishment within a department store.
 There were eight waitresses and four cooks.
-In 1893 the South Tearoom was expanded to the entire 4th floor in the oldest section (Washington & Wabash) of the building – just in time for the 1893 World's Columbian Exposition, which Marshall Field was a major sponsor.
+In 1893 the South Tearoom was expanded to the entire 4th floor in the building's oldest section (Washington & Wabash) – just in time for the 1893 World's Columbian Exposition, of which Marshall Field was a major sponsor.
 The tearoom then served 1,500 people per day.
-It grew into the creation of the "South Grill Room" in 1909, later renamed the "Walnut Tearoom," next named the "Walnut Grill," and finally renamed as the "Walnut Room" in 1937.
+It grew into the creation of the "South Grill Room" in 1909, later renamed the "Walnut Tearoom," next named the "Walnut Grill," and finally renamed the "Walnut Room" in 1937.

 Lunch was reasonably priced in a plush wood-paneled dining room with mirrors and chandeliers, with music in the background that one would expect at a fine hotel.
 After lunch, a shopper could attend a free concert in the piano department or an art exhibition in the gallery.
 Given the opportunity to negotiate the store's social fences and range of merchandise, browsing at Field's was most likely a working-class shopper's only exposure to a concert or art exhibit in the downtown area.
 Shopping as education was a chance for patrons to think about their taste, negotiate their place in the cultural hierarchy, and perhaps, purchase something to improve their lives.

 At times, both men and women had to negotiate fences.
 The marketing was explicitly pitched to women, not men, who might want to equip a kitchen or decorate a parlor.
 Advice books about decorating and dress were available to men.
-One manual written for male followers of the aesthetic movement cautions male readers not to become overly concerned with professional and public duties and to take time to tend to the beauty of their home.
+One manual written for male followers of the aesthetic movement cautions male readers not to become overly concerned with professional and public duties and to take the time to tend to the beauty of their homes.
 Though men probably did not shop in department stores to the extent that women did, they were present in department stores.
 Earlier in the century, as a way to introduce Parisian men to the store, Le Bon Marché provided a billiard lounge for them to use while their companions shopped.
-Much later in 1914, Field's six-floor men's store opened, along with separate lounges for men and women, which became important social destinations in the Loop.
+Much later, in 1914, Field's six-floor men's store opened, along with separate lounges for men and women, which became critical social destinations in the Loop.
 The lounges were modeled after the tradition of gender-specific rooms and seating used for entertaining guests in most middle and upper-class homes.
 After dinner, men would retire to a smoking room with easy chairs, while women would use another sitting room with chairs that kept their posture upright.
-Men would enjoy lounges in public but would not likely decorate a room in their home themselves, for such decoration carried the stigma of a feminized man.
+Men would enjoy lounges in public but would not likely decorate a room in their homes.
+For such decoration carried the stigma of a feminized man.
 Indeed, these public spaces supported the conduct of predominant gender roles associated with the male-dominated scientific professional sphere.